KarasuRou/LernSoftware/docs/english/java_installing.md

 1. Open the official [Java (Oracle) Website](https://www.java.com/en/download) with the browser of your choice
 2. Download java
 3. Open the file (name is approximately: jre-8uXXX-windows.exe)
-4. Install Java normally
+4. Install Java
-5. If the installation was successful, repeat the [first step](#validate-current-version)
+5. If the installation was successful, please repeat the [first step](#validate-current-version)

 </details>
 <details>